 - Use a lightweight moisturizer as a primer to ensure that your skin is hydrated and won’t be problematic when makeup is applied on top of it (flaky dry skin + foundation is not a match made in heaven!)

-- SLMD Product Recommendation: Facial Moisturizer or Daily Moisturizer with SPF 15
+- SLMD Product Recommendation: Facial Moisturizer or Dual Defender SPF 30

 Ash K. Holm’s Makeup Tricks: